PDAL/PDAL/doc/compilation/dependencies.rst

 Proj.4
 ------------------------------------------------------------------------------

-Proj.4_ is the projection engine that PDAL uses for the :cpp:class:`pdal::filters::InPlaceReprojection` and :ref:`filters.inplacereprojection`.
+Proj.4_ is the projection engine that PDAL uses for the :ref:`filters.reprojection` filter.
+It is used by GDAL.

 .. note::

-    Proj.4 4.9.0+ is required.
+    Proj.4 4.9.0+ is required if you need vertical datum transformation support.
+Otherwise, older versions should be sufficient.

 libxml2
 ------------------------------------------------------------------------------

-libxml2_ is used to serialize PDAL :cpp:class:`pdal::Schema` to and from to raw XML.
+libxml2_ is used to serialize PDAL dimension descriptions into XML for the database drivers such as :ref:`writers.oci`, :ref:`readers.sqlite`, or :ref:`readers.pgpointcloud`

 .. note::